mertturkmenoglu/wanderlust/CONTRIBUTING.md

 First, you must read the [README](README.md) file in the root directory.
 It will help you understand what you need to do for getting started with the project.

 Then, you can navigate to different subproject folders.
-There are 3 different applications inside Wanderlust repository:
+There are 4 different applications inside Wanderlust repository:

-- `api`: A RESTful Go + Echo web server.
+- `api`: A RESTful Go + Huma + Echo web server.
+- `flags`: A really basic feature flag service with Go net/http server.
-- `web`: A Remix app serving web application.
+- `web`: A CSR Tanstack Router app serving web application.
 - `wiop`: An on-the-fly image optimization proxy to serve media.

 Each folder includes a README file that will guide you how to setup that project and run.
 You can follow from there.